Making Your Homeowners Claim Go Smoothly

 Disasters happen unexpectedly and range from minor to devastating.
 When your home is damaged as a result, the last thing you need is the stress of filing your homeowners claim and waiting for it to be settled and paid.
 You can make the entire process painless by taking a few steps.
 That will not only prepare you to handle all of the intermittent details, but that will help you file your homeowners claim.
 If you follow them, you should find the process hassle free.

 As laborious and tedious as it might be, you need to create an accurate and specific inventory of your belongings.
 In fact, this step doesn’t have to be a hassle because there are websites that will keep this info for you.
-The one I like best is know your stuff.
 You should record the name, a brief but detailed description, serial and/or model numbers, and product numbers.
 Include electronics, appliances, and furniture, but don’t forget to add smaller, less expensive items as well.
 It doesn’t hurt to take photos.
 Give a copy to your agent to add to your homeowners claim.
 Always keep the originals for future use.

 During the Process

 The wait time for your homeowners claim to be processed and settled can become a disaster in itself.
 Take this time to make temporary repairs so that you can prevent any further damage to your home.
 This is required.
 However, you need to make sure that you report them.
 Make sure you keep all receipts for the material you purchase and any labor costs incurred.
 Report them immediately.
 Don’t wait.
 Stay in touch with your insurance adjuster and agent.
 Submit all documents as soon as possible.
 To make the process go even more quickly, make sure you sign and date where you are supposed to and that you understand the terms.
 Don’t be afraid to ask questions.